lana-20/appium-touch-actions/README.md

 # Appium Touch Actions

+*In terms of interacting with the device, you're not limited to simple element taps.
+You can also construct arbitrary gestures and touch movements using the WebDriver Actions API.*

 One of the most important aspects of the mobile device user experience is the ability to use touch gestures of various kinds to control an app.
 Luckily, the WebDriver specification already defines a special API that allows you to define any kind of touch action, and Appium supports this API.
 So let's take a look at what it is and how you can use it!

 Before we look at how to access this API from the client, let's first get clarity on the different terms and values involved.